 The pyoxidizer analyze command can be used to analyze the contents of executables and libraries.
+It can be used as a PyOxidizer-specific tool for assessing the portability of built binaries.

-For example, for ELF binaries it will list all shared library dependencies and analyze glibc symbol versions and print out which Linux distributions it thinks the binary is compatible with.
-Please note that pyoxidizer analyze is not yet implemented on all platforms.
+For example, for ELF binaries (the binary format used on Linux), this command will list all shared library dependencies and analyze glibc symbol versions and print out which Linux distribution versions it thinks the binary is compatible with.

+Note: pyoxidizer analyze is not yet feature complete on all platforms.